 “Could this be?”
 Had some witch from a neighboring town exacted revenge for some long-forgotten, or totally unknown slight?
 No, and yet he was bewitched.
 Was this possible?
 Could Cyprian fall in love?
 The answer felt heavy in his heart, and immediately sank into the pit of his stomach like a leaden orb, for he knew the implications of this misfortune.

-Cyprian felt nauseous, cornered, and uncomfortably human in this moment.
-And then a series of sounds echoed in his mind drowning out the furious pounding at the door. “…my virgin Justina?”
+Cyprian felt nauseous, cornered, and uncomfortably human at this moment.
+And then a monologue echoed in his mind drowning out the furious pounding at the door. “…my virgin Justina?”
 He felt the rage well up in his chest, spreading through his face like fire.
 “Your virgin Justina?”
 “Your Justina?”

 “Aglaidas my boy!
 Come in.”

 Is This Real?